-Dishing out so many editorial suggestions myself has actually been very helpful as I approached revisions for my own work – I know that the (brilliant) suggestions my editor made are nothing personal and I know how important it is to take the changes to heart and try my absolute best to make the manuscript better.
+As someone who is used to offering editorial advice to authors, both as a literary agent and freelance book editor, when I’m on the receiving end of suggestions as an author, I know that the (brilliant) suggestions my editors make are nothing personal.
+I know how important it is to take the changes to heart and try my absolute best to make the manuscript better.

-So, having gone through this on both sides, here are some suggestions for handling critiques:
+Having gone through the editing process on both sides, here are some suggestions for handling critiques:

 An editorial letter is kind of like a radioactive substance that you need to become gradually acclimated to over the course of several days.
 It needs to be absorbed in small doses and kept at arm’s length and quarantined when necessary until you are able to overcome the dangerous side effects: anger, paranoia, excessive pride, delusions of grandeur, and/or homicidal tendencies.
 Should you find yourself experiencing any of these side effects, consult your writing support group immediately for an antidote.

 It’s hard to have your work critiqued, and it’s tempting to take it personally.
 Just know that it’s a normal reaction and in a couple of days you’ll feel better.
 Once you’ve calmed down and are able to consider the changes without your heart racing: that’s when you know you’re ready to get working.

 You don’t have to take every single suggestion, and I’m often very glad when my clients don’t listen to all of my suggestions and take only the best ones.
 If you don’t agree with a change, big or small, it’s okay to stick to your guns if you have a really good reason for it.

 Only: make sure it’s really your gut talking and not your lazy bone.
 Or your bull head.

 Don’t simply ignore the suggestions you don’t agree with